cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/editing.md

 5. Find the page in the _Posts_ section of WordPress.
 6. Hover your cursor over the row with the post.
 You'll see a set of options appear.
 7. Select **Trash**.
 The post will move to the trash immediately without a confirmation screen.
-8. Alert the engineers that the page has been removed so they can:
+8. Create a Jira ticket the engineers that the page has been removed to:
   a.
 Remove translated page files
   b.
-Do a recrawl of quick answer questions
+Do a recrawl of quick answer questions (if needed)
   c.
 Remove URL from uptime monitoring check
 9. Remove the page from the [per page feedback filter code](https://github.com/cagov/comment-reports/blob/master/docs/index.html) on github.
 10. Move the folder of draft Google Docs to the **Archived content** folder.